NguyenDuyHungIT17/NguyenDuyHungIT17/README.md

 ### 🚀 A bit about me

 I'm a passionate full-stack developer who thrives on clean architecture and robust backend systems.
 Whether it's building APIs, designing databases, or optimizing performance — I love turning complex problems into elegant solutions.

+I am also comfortable working on the frontend and have an eye for UI/UX design.
+I enjoy crafting user interfaces that are both intuitive and visually appealing.
+Additionally, I take pride in designing scalable database schemas and I'm always eager to learn and take on new challenges.

 I’m currently learning, building, breaking, and fixing things with: